 Level 4 Level 5 Level 6

-75% 80% 85%
+Coursework 75% 80% 85%

-10% - -
+Written Exams 10% - -

-15% 20% 15%
+Practical Exams 15% 20% 15%

-75% 10% 75% 80% 10% - 10%

-As the course is timetabled as full days during the week when studied full-time, this also gives you the flexibility to find a work placement. internship or volunteering opportunity which will improve your employability after you graduate.
+As the course is timetabled as full days during the week when studied full-time, this also gives you the flexibility to find a work placement, internship or volunteering opportunity which will improve your employability after you graduate.
 All students are encouraged to identify work experience to aid their career development.

-Students will get CMI (Chartered Management Institute) accreditation which means they will graduate with a degree and a professional qualification (CMI Level 5 Diploma in Management and Leadership).
+Students may be eligible to receive the Level 5 Diploma in Management and Leadership from the CMI (Chartered Management Institute) which means they will graduate with a degree and a professional qualification.